-A.2 The Oregon Cattlemen's Association (OCA) is accepting applications for wildfire assistance from ranchers who have been affected by the 2024 wildfires.
+A.1 The Oregon Cattlemen's Association (OCA) is accepting applications for wildfire assistance from ranchers who have been affected by the 2024 wildfires.
 Contact the OCA by emailing oca@orcattle.com.
 Applications are due by March 31, 2025.
+The OCA may also be reached at 503-361-8941.

-A.3 The Oregon Farm Bureau has established a wildfire relief fund and a request form for affected farmers and ranchers.
+A.2 The Oregon Farm Bureau has established a wildfire relief fund and a request form for affected farmers and ranchers.
 The donation program is designed to provide critical relief to farms and ranches affected by wildfires.
 Through a collaborative effort with county farm bureaus, the Oregon Farm Bureau aims to support those impacted by distributing aid proportionally based on available funds and individual needs.
+The OFB can be reached at 503-399-1701.

-Q I lease my land for grazing, but it is now burned, what happens to my grazing Conservation Stewardship Program (CSP) contract?
+Q I lease my land for grazing, but it is now burned.
+What happens to my grazing Conservation Stewardship Program (CSP) contract?